oleersoy/gekko/docs/introduction/about_gekko.md

 # About Gekko

-Gekko is a **free and open source** Bitcoin TA trading and backtesting platform that connects to popular Bitcoin exchanges.
+Gekko is a **free and open source** trading and backtesting platform that connects to popular crypto currency exchanges.
 It is written in javascript and runs on [nodejs](http://nodejs.org).

+Gekko makes it very easy to automate your own trading stragies using a wide assortment of technical analysis (TA) indicators and metrics.

 *Use Gekko at your own risk.*